z0Kng/cow_merger_service/README.md

 #### Ubuntu

-1. If not already happened to have the dotnet sdk installed:
+1. If you have the dotnet sdk already install go to step 2.

     First add the Microsoft package signing key to your list of trusted keys and add the package repository.

     For ubuntu 22.04: